 You know the great thing about that?
 It takes so little to perk someone right up.
 A sincere smile with eye contact, someone taking the time to give you a hug and say “Hey, hang in there, this too shall pass.”

 The tiniest gesture from a good hearted person can shine through like a solar flare when you’re feeling a little darkness in your heart. .

 Be the person you need for someone else today.

-And now that I’ve gotten that off my chest, on to apples and this Apple Pound Cake 🙂
+And now that I’ve gotten that off my chest, on to apples and this Apple Pound Cake recipe 🙂

 This is an old fashioned cake that really has the texture and taste of a pound cake with apple-y goodness tossed in.
 Although the traditional ingredients for pound cake aren’t there – there is far less sugar and no butter, you’ll still get the feel and taste of pound cake with the dense moistness.

-The apple pound cake itself is clean and simple in flavor, just slightly sweet and not enough to fight with the apples for the main attraction.
+The apple pound cake itself is clean and simple in flavor, just slightly sweet and not enough to fight the apples for the main attraction.
 This is a great treat to have with coffee or as an afternoon snack.
-Oh who am I kidding?
-It has fruit so it can TOTALLY count as a breakfast, too!
+Wouldn’t blame ya if you had it for breakfast too!

 - Orange juice,

 - About five medium sized apples.
 I’m using a mix of Gala and Granny Smith but whatever you have will work just fine.

 - Place sugar, flour, eggs, baking powder, oil, vanilla, and orange juice in a large mixing bowl.